FertigLab/pycogaps/README.md

 docker run -v $PWD:$PWD ashleyt2000/pycogaps:docker_pycogaps $PWD/params.yaml

 ```
+For MARCC users, we'll be building the pycogaps package and installing all dependencies in a conda environment.

 Please follow the steps below to run the PyCoGAPS vignette on MARCC:
 1. Copy the commands and paste in terminal